 It may appear to be a simple concept, but being relevant is one of the most crucial social media strategies that has been proven to work time and time again.
 Make sure that all of the contentyou provide is relevant to your audience and to the time you're sharing it.
 Research awareness days and include them in your content-planning calendar to ensure your social media messages are relevant.

-On social media, you must earn your audience's attention - no company deserves it automatically.
-Public relations professionals must recognize that social media is a part of many consumers' "personal space," and that in order to be there, you must produce valuable material.
+On social media, you must earn your audience's attention.
+Take note: "No company deserves it automatically."
+Public relations professionals must recognize that social media is part of many consumers' "personal space" and that in order to be there, you must produce valuable material.
 Instead of chasing numbers, focus on how your content adds value to your audience; if you start doing that, attention will come quickly.

 Consider your audience's needs and design your social media approach to meet those needs.
 Following up on being relevant, keep up with what's going on in your sector and consider how you might use it to enhance the value of your social media posts.

 It's all about the long game when it comes to strategy.
 Maintain a consistent frequency and style throughout all of your posts.
 Even if you're tempted to change your strategy if you don't see immediate results, perseverance will pay off in the long term.

 It's also critical that your social strategy consider the need to maintain consistency in posting frequency, brand voice, and messaging.

 As simple as it sounds, this is an important part of a successful social strategy to ensure that your material appears authentic rather than just pushing sales across several media.
 Take note of the Deadpool movie's social media marketingplan.
 The campaign was constant from start to finish, in line with Deadpool's tone of voice, and reinforced the brand's character, despite the content being crude and at times outright inappropriate.